 The importance of an annual eye exam cannot be overstated.
-Not only do they help you keep tabs on any changes in your vision, but they’re a must for detecting the big vision thieves: glaucoma, cataracts and age-related macular degeneration (AMD), all of which can cause irreparable harm before you’ve even noticed any vision loss, says Michelle Andreoli, M.D., an ophthalmologist at Northwestern Medicine and spokesperson for the American Academy of Ophthalmology.
+Not only does it help you keep tabs on any changes in your vision, but it’s a must for detecting the big vision thieves: glaucoma, cataracts and age-related macular degeneration (AMD), all of which can cause irreparable harm before you’ve even noticed any vision loss, says Michelle Andreoli, M.D., an ophthalmologist at Northwestern Medicine and spokesperson for the American Academy of Ophthalmology.

-What might not be so obvious when it comes to eye health, however, are the everyday habits that affect them.
-Here are six of the worst habits for your eyes — and what you can do to break each of them.
+What might not be so obvious when it comes to the health of your eyes are the everyday habits that affect them.
+Here are seven of the worst habits for eyes — and what you can do to break each of them.

 Add this to the always-growing list of reasons to give up smoking for good: Cigarette smoke is more than just irritating to your eyes; research shows it also raises your risk of developing AMD, the eye disease that can blur your central vision.
-People over age 55 are already at risk for the condition, but an Australian study published in JAMA Ophthalmology found that smokers have a nearly four-fold higher risk of late AMD than people who’ve never smoked.
+People over age 55 are already at risk for the condition, but a large review of studies published in the Journal of Ophthalmology shows that smokers are at far greater risk of late AMD than people who’ve never smoked.
 What’s more, the smokers in the study developed the condition five years earlier, on average, than the never-smokers.
 “Smoking reduces the effectiveness of antioxidants and may deplete these levels in the macula,” the small area at the center of the retina that’s necessary to see things in front of you, explains Ashley Brissette, M.D., an ophthalmologist and assistant professor of ophthalmology at Weill Cornell Medicine in New York City.
 “Cigarette smoke also reduces the amount of oxygen reaching the tiny blood vessels that supply the eye, leading to vision damage.”

 That’s true even if you smoke only occasionally or are regularly exposed to secondhand smoke, Brissette adds.
 The good news?
-Research shows that kicking the habit not only reduces the risk of AMD, but after 20 years, the risk of developing the condition is the same as it is for nonsmokers.
+The same review of studies shows that kicking the habit not only reduces the risk of AMD, but after 20 years, the risk of developing the condition is the same as it is for nonsmokers.

 Sure, contacts have gotten more user-friendly, but that doesn’t mean you can simply put them in and forget about them.
 “The biggest issue is the risk of infection, which can cause permanent scarring of the cornea and loss of vision,” Brissette says.
 “Bacteria and other debris get trapped between the contact lens and the surface of the cornea, so leaving them in too long or past their expiration [puts you at] high risk for developing an infection.”